Distributed Load Balancing with Workload-Dependent Service Rates: Stability and Convergence Rate Analyses

 {The proofs for the following results, however complicated in the form, all rely on a simple yet powerful observation: frontends always send jobs to the most preferable connected backends.
 If a backend with a very high marginal service rate is not receiving jobs from a frontend, then either they are not connected, or the frontend is connected to another backend with an even higher marginal service rate.}

 {Our analysis of the performance of GMSR primarily focuses on the fluid model.
 Back to the discrete model, the system may not converge precisely to the centrally coordinated optimal routing due to stochasticity and may oscillate around the optimal solution.
-The extent to which it oscillates should decrease as we scale the system size (see Appendix \ref{apx: simulation} for simulation results) and we leave the analyses of the discrete model with finite $c$ for future work. }
+The extent to which it oscillates should decrease as we scale the system size, and we leave the analyses of the discrete model with finite $c$ for future work. }